 The swimways Initiative

-The status of many endangered migratory marine species has continued to deteriorate over the last twenty years despite regulatory measures and the creation of marine protected areas.
-The Swimways Initiative, or MigraVias as they are called in Spanish, aims to reverse these trends by providing tangible protection for species that move along predictable routes and building resilience to climate change.
+The sad true is that these species face many dangers while moving away from these MPAs.
+Unsustainable, illegal, unregulated, and underreported fisheries are driving many of this species to the brink of extinction.
+The Swimways Initiative, or MigraVías as they are called in Spanish, aims to reverse these trends by providing tangible protection for species that move along predictable routes and building resilience to climate change.
 MigraMar is working with national governments to identify and protect Swimways that link Marine Protected Areas across the Eastern Pacific region.
 This initiative involves transboundary collaboration in data collection, analysis, management, enforcement, and sustainable and equitable use of the benefits generated.

 What they are